 In this article, I will try to demonstrate the misuse of the rhetoric of “terror” and “jihad” and the fact that this rhetoric avoids the formation of a” communicative process.”
 With the word “rhetoric” I mean the persuasive use of language especially for political means.

-I want to begin my article with a quotation of Derrida on September 11.
-“A’ philosopher’ would be one who seeks a new criteriology to distinguish between ‘comprehending’ and ‘justifying.’
+“A philosopher would be one who seeks a new criteriology to distinguish between ‘comprehending’ and ‘justifying.’
 For one can describe, comprehend, and explain a certain chain of events or series of associations that lead to ‘war’ or to ‘terrorism’ without justifying them in the least, while in fact condemning them and attempting to invent other associations.
 One can condemn unconditionally certain acts of terrorism (whether of the state or not) without having to ignore the situation that might have brought them about or even legitimated them”

 TERROR AS RHETORIC